Cavalier King Charles Spaniel

 Caring Guide

-The most significant concern is mitral valve disease (MVD), which affects the heart's ability to pump blood properly.
-Unfortunately, this is the leading cause of death in Cavaliers, and unlike other breeds, it almost always progresses to congestive heart failure.
-Watch for symptoms like coughing, exercise intolerance, difficulty breathing, or fainting episodes.
-Regular cardiac screenings with your Australian vet are essential.
+The most significant concern is mitral valve disease (MVD), a heart condition that is the leading cause of death in the breed.
+Unlike in many other breeds, it often progresses to congestive heart failure.
+Watch for symptoms like coughing, exercise intolerance, or difficulty breathing, and ensure regular cardiac screenings with your vet.

-Syringomyelia is another serious inherited condition unique to this breed, sometimes called "neck scratcher's disease."
-It involves fluid buildup around the spinal canal, causing severe pain and neurological symptoms.
-You might notice your dog scratching at the air near their shoulder, unexplained whimpering, or weakness in their legs.
-Diagnosis requires an MRI scan, and treatment can be expensive.
+Syringomyelia (SM) is another serious inherited condition where fluid-filled cavities develop near the brain and spinal cord, causing severe pain.
+You might notice your dog 'air scratching' near their neck, whimpering for no reason, or showing weakness in their legs.
+Diagnosis requires an MRI, and management can be costly.

-Eye problems are also common, including cherry eye, dry eye, cataracts, and retinal issues.
-Regular eye examinations during routine vet visits can catch these early.
-Joint problems like patellar luxation (sliding kneecaps) and hip dysplasia also occur frequently, often showing up as limping or "bunny hopping" gaits.
+Eye problems are also common, including cherry eye, dry eye, and cataracts.
+Joint problems like patellar luxation (sliding kneecaps) and hip dysplasia also occur, often showing up as a limping or 'bunny hopping' gait.

 Feeding your Cavalier properly is crucial for maintaining their health, especially given their predisposition to heart and joint problems.
 These little dogs do best on high-quality, complete and balanced diets specifically formulated for small breeds - the smaller kibble size aids digestion and prevents choking.